krishnasism/heissdocs/README.md

 cp engine/.env.example engine/.env
 ```

-Most of the values except private keys can be left as is!
+All the keys except Auth0 keys, can be left untouched.
-Follow my comments in the files!
-> Promise I'll make this easier!
+Everything else is settable in settings.

 ---